Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Introduction

-The main insight of this paper is that re-arranging the data allows recovery of the missing values without iteration or regularization.
-The estimates that emerge from the \textsc{tw} algorithm are already consistent and asymptotically normal, though one re-estimation using imputed data will provide a faster convergence rate for one sub-block.
-And while regularization can yield fewer factors, it is not needed for consistent estimation of the missing values.
+An immediate application of the \textsc{tw} approach is program evaluation in which the object of interest is the effect of treatment in the potential outcome model.
+The method of synthetic control pioneered in \citet{abadie:03} estimates potential outcomes from a weighted average of the control units, assuming that the difference between the treated and the control group is constant in the absence of treatment.
+Common variations between the treated and the control groups are crucial in estimation of counterfactual outcomes, and the factor model is a natural framework for modeling them.
+Treating potential outcomes as missing values, we develop a factor-based estimator of the individual as well as the average treatment effect.
+A distribution theory that permits tests of hypothesis is developed assuming that the size of the control group is large.

 The rest of the paper is structured as follows.
 After presentation of the preliminaries in Section 2, Section 3 presents the least squares version of Algorithm \textsc{tw} and studies the asymptotic properties of the factor estimates that the algorithm delivers.
-Section 4 provides a distribution theory for factor-based estimation of average treatment effect.
+Section 4 studies a factor-based estimation of treatment effect.
 Section 5 concludes.